uclchem/uclchem.github.io/docs/network.md

 ---

 ## Makerates
 In order to make a chemical model flexible, the ability to solve a user supplied chemical network is a must.
-However, this requires a number of input files either in the form of readable lists of species and reactions that are turned into ODEs on the fly or hard coded network file.#

-Makerates is a python script that will produce all the required Fortran files for UCLCHEM to run with a user-supplied network.
+UCLCHEM uses a preprocessing python script the turns csv lists of species and reactions into fortran files for use in the main code.
+This script is called Makerates and can be found in a subdirectory of the repository.
 It combines the UMIST-12 gas phase reaction database with user supplied lists of species and additional reactions into odes.f90 and network.f90 which contain all necessary information.
 It also supplies a number of human readable outputs.

 **Any output from Makerates requires that the code be recompiled**